Figure 1: Map and elevation

 Waving a green Laser pointer about:

-powered green Laser pointer on hand and because the eye is many times
+power green Laser pointer on hand and because the eye is many

 at the receive end when the Laser swept across the receiver: